Laser marking is performed when the beam reacts with the surface of a material and it does slightly alter its appearance or properties.

 Another important comparison to make is how laser engraving compares to traditional engraving :

-It may be performed on a variety of materials.
-It is performed on small jewelry articles for its legibility than traditional engraving.
 It provides you with more font options.
 There is a less chance of product deformities or damages.
-Laser engraving machines perform faster than conventional methods.

 Passivation : More susceptible for the corrosion in even in slight corrosive atmosphere, it needs the passivation for sure.